Skip to main content

 • Active — Ready to use

-• Inactive — Disabled or not configured
+• Disabled — Turned off or not yet configured

 There are three ways to add connectors to Runlayer: from the connector catalog, manually, or via Runlayer Deploy.